renaldyhidayatt/payment-gateway-grpc/README.md

 ## Payment gateway Echo dengan Grpc

-This payment gateway system provides functionalities for managing users, top-ups, withdrawals, transfers, and balances.
-It is designed to handle transactions securely and efficiently.
+### **Welcome to the Payment Gateway Project!**
+This system simulates a payment gateway handling operations such as card transactions, top-ups, withdrawals, and transfers.
+The project involves multiple entities like users, cards, merchants, and financial transactions.

 ## Demo Relation Table And Swagger